Review and road test of the MINI Countryman John Cooper Works

 Cost of Ownership

 You might remember the original JCW cars as horrendously thirsty things, but the latest generation models use far more fuel efficient engines.
 The 2.0-litre turbo unit fitted to this Countryman gets almost universal praise and it turns in some very decent fuel economy figures too.
-For a 231bhp car, the combined fuel consumption of of around 41mpg isn't at all bad (not that much doifferent to that of the old 1.6-litre model).
-WLTP emissions are rated at up to 156g/km.
+For a 306bhp car, the combined fuel consumption of 37.2mpg isn't at all bad (not that much doifferent to that of the old 1.6-litre model).
+WLTP emissions are rated at up to 174g/km.
+Insurance is group 33E.
+And this car's BiK-rated at 37%.

 Remember to factor in the cost of any options when calculating the residual figure.
 Stick to the basic car and you shouldn't be stung with heavy depreciation.
 MINI has worked at improving the car's efficiency with a comprehensive raft of measures dubbed MINIMALISM and which include Brake Energy Generation, Auto Start/Stop, Shift Point Display, Electric Power Steering and demand-based ancillaries such as the alternator.